 Dr. Amy Jackson graduated from the Ontario Veterinary College in 1999.
 Dr. Jackson has extensive experience in both general and emergency practice.
 She enjoys all aspects of small animal medicine, particularly the challenges associated with emergency medicine and internal medicine cases.
-Dr. Jackson and her husband, Jason, have 3 young daughters that keep them quite busy.
-Her family also includes 2 cats and Eddie, the smiling dog, a rescue from northern Ontario.
+Dr. Jackson and her husband, Jason, have 3 daughters that keep them quite busy.
+Her family also includes 2 cats and Stevie, a Border Collie x, a rescue from northern Ontario.
 If she has any free time she enjoys reading, hiking, gardening and yoga.

 Dr. Peter Sponagle

 Dr. Peter Sponagle grew up in Ivy, just outside of Barrie, on a beef farm.
 As a youngster he raised and showed beef cattle and rabbits.
 As a teenager, he worked on horse and beef farms around Ivy.
-Dr. Sponagle’s interest in veterinary medicine came from seeing how the farm vet could work with a variety of species.
+Dr. Sponagle's interest in veterinary medicine came from seeing how the farm vet could work with a variety of species.
 After graduating from Barrie North Collegiate Dr. Sponagle attended the Ontario Veterinary College, graduating in 1995.
 Dr. Sponagle was on staff at emergency clinics in Kitchener and Illinois, before returning to Barrie in 2002 to raise his family.
 He has provided relief work for area veterinarians since 2003 and has been at Mapleview Animal Clinic since 2011.
 Dr. Sponagle has a particular interest in endocrinology and emergency medicine.
-Dr. Sponagle and his wife, Sara, are entertained at home by three active daughters and a Pug, a Boston Terrier, a bunny rabbit and 2 mischievous cats.
-In his spare time, he plays hockey and enjoys coaching young goalies.
-He also enjoys cooking, making maple syrup, cross country skiing and renovating his 150 year old farmhouse.
+Dr. Sponagle and his wife, Sara, have 3 daughter and 2 dogs - Nelson (an American Staffordshire Terrier), Nezumi (a Caribbean rescue - possibly Dachshund x Chihuahua aka a "chiweenie"), and 2 cats - Agamemnon (Aggie for short) and Pippin.
+In his spare time, Dr. Sponagle enjoys cooking, running, cross country skiing, playing hockey and baseball and repointing the stone walls of his 150 year old farmhouse.

 Dr. Sara Ayres

 Dr. Sara Ayres knew from a young age that she wanted to work with animals.
 She grew up with dogs, rode horses during her teens and spent a summer working on a dairy farm.
-She spent countless hours reading and re-reading the stories of James Herriot – it was through his eyes that she was introduced to the art and science of veterinary medicine.
+She spent countless hours reading and re-reading the stories of James Herriot - it was through his eyes that she was introduced to the art and science of veterinary medicine.
 Dr. Ayres graduated from the Ontario Veterinary College in 1992 and worked in a small animal clinic in Oakville until 1994.
 She then returned to the Ontario Veterinary College and completed a one-year internship and a three-year residency in small animal surgery and was board-certified by the American College of Veterinary Surgeons in 2000.
 She completed a one-year fellowship in surgical oncology (the surgical treatment of cancer) at the University of Illinois in 2001.
-Dr. Ayres is a reviewer for the journal Veterinary and Comparative Orthopaedics and Traumatology and was the primary author of the chapter Tumors of the Head and Neck in the recently published textbook Veterinary Surgical Oncology.
+Dr. Ayres was the primary author of the chapter Tumors of the Head and Neck in the recently published textbook Veterinary Surgical Oncology.
 Dr. Ayres was a staff surgeon at the Ontario Veterinary College from 1998-2000 and 2001-2002 prior to moving to the Barrie area, where she has provided referral surgery services since 2003.
-Dr. Ayres and her husband, Peter, have 3 daughters (a theme at Mapleview Animal Clinic), a Pug, a Boston Terrier, a bunny rabbit and 2 mischievous cats.
-She also enjoys hockey, pilates, kayaking and photography and strives to improve the gardens of her 150 year old farmhouse.
+Dr. Ayres and her husband, Peter, have 3 daughters (a theme at Mapleview Animal Clinic) and 2 dogs - Nelson (an American Staffordshire Terrier), Nezumi (a Caribbean rescue - possibly Dachshund x Chihuahua aka a "chiweenie"), and 2 cats - Agamemnon (Aggie for short) and Pippin.
+Dr. Ayres also enjoys pilates, hiking, kayaking and photography and strives to improve the gardens of her 150 year old farmhouse.